YTGamer/bdthemes/download-themes-here/README.md

 ## Discord AMOLED dark theme

 I tried to copy the original Discord AMOLED dark theme on mobile to use it on PC.
-There are 2 version of Discord AMOLED:
+There are 2 versions of Discord AMOLED:
 - [Normal version](https://github.com/YTGamer/bdthemes/blob/master/download-themes-here/DiscordAmoled.theme.css)
 - [Colors optimized for PC](https://github.com/YTGamer/bdthemes/blob/master/download-themes-here/DiscordAmoledOptimized.theme.css)